jgolla/PI-Coresight-Custom-Symbols/LiquidGauge.md

 	</div>
     ```

 1. Now we need to initialize the guage symbol.
 We will add an `init` to the defintion object and define the `init` function.
 The `init` function will have stubs for data updates and resizing events.
+The resize function is called by the PI Coresight infrastructure anytime the symbol is resized.
+The resize function is passed the new width and height of the symbol.

     ```javascript
 	(function (CS) {